MLanguage/mlang/README.md

 the testing process of the interpreter (with or without optimizations) and report test errors in a convenient format.

-Mlang backends are also tested using the same `FIP` format, see for instance `examples/java/backend_test`.
+Mlang backends are also tested using the same `FIP` format.

 When running `--run_all_tests`, you can enable code coverage instrumentation with the `--code_coverage` option.
 Another interesting option is `--precision`,